 The answer I always give is – Because Native Apps have elements that give a user experience that Cross Platform/Web Apps will take ages to offer, and even then the chances are they will not be able to come up to the mark when the comparison will be made.

 Here are the factors that I base my notion that Native Apps are best for Mobile App Development, on.

-Why are Native Apps Beneficial for Mobile App Development? or we can rephrase the analysis as The Ways Native Apps are Better than Hybrid/ Web Apps.
+Why are Native Apps Beneficial for Mobile App Development?

 1. Access to Device Features